erumd/ReadMe-Generator/README.md

 ## Usage

-Use this link to watch a video on how to use this app to automatically generate a README.md file. [https://video.drift.com/v/abb5o829M3l/] (https://video.drift.com/v/abb5o829M3l/).
+Use this link to watch a video on how to use this app to automatically generate a README.md file. [https://video.drift.com/v/abb5o829M3l/].

-## Contribute

-any

-## Tests

-non

 ## Questions